 Suraj advises on all aspects of premises licensing law, including:

 - licensing requirements on acquisition of a premises including undertaking due diligence, licensing clauses in agreements and leases

 - new premises licence applications and variation through to challenging reviews, appeals and appearing at contested licensing hearings to represent you and representing your interests in meetings with responsible authorities and police

 - complex licensing applications in difficult areas - Suraj has achieved notable success in obtaining new premises licences and material variations in towns and cities with a cumulative impact policy in place where there is a presumption to refuse such applications,

-He also has a particular understanding of weights & measures and consumer protection from unfair trading legislation and its impact on licensed operators.
+Suraj also provides advice in relation to weights & measures and consumer protection from unfair trading legislation and its impact on licensed operators.

-Suraj is a regular contributor to the trades key national magazine.
-He works with various stakeholders and trade bodies and is the author of various Poppleston Allen trade guides, articles, licensing blogs and research surveys and reports, including those on the Late Night Levy and councils which have adopted them, EMROs and cumulative impact policies which have been referenced and published in the trade and national press.
+Suraj is a regular contributor to the trade press including the trades key national magazine and work with various stakeholders and trade bodies within the industry.
+He is the author of various Poppleston Allen trade guides, articles, blogs and research surveys and reports, including surveys on the Late Night Levy and cumulative impact policies, which have been widely referenced in the trade and national press.